Chinese Text Simplification for Reading Comprehension (Part 3)

 trainer.train()

-I used Google Colab with a A100 GPU to perform the training step.
+I used the same A100 GPU to perform the training step.
 Let's look at the loss during training:

 from transformers import Text2TextGenerationPipeline